-If you need to contact your child during the school day, you may telephone.
-If you visit the school, you must stop in the office first.
+If you need to contact your child during the school day, you may telephone, email, or visit the school office.
 To prevent disruption of the class, the office will deliver a message to your student.

 Corporal Punishment, Restraint, and Physical Confinement and Detention